m-cho/upwork-jobs-feed-tracker/readme.md

 - Native Chrome notifications (now with sound)
 - Configurable frequency of jobs checking requests
-- Immediate access to projects posted recently
+- Immediate access to jobs posted recently

 ## Tools and libraries used